joaohb07/task-app/README.md

 # Stack-app
-An Stack App using Node.js with mongodb.
+A Stack App using Node.js with mongodb.